 Frequently Asked Questions

 Seeing a local professional or searching the internet for junior golf clubs information and club fitting advise can be a great way to learn about golf clubs, technology, and the golf swing.
 Below, we have given some of the most frequently asked questions and answer to help you narrow your decisions.

 Q: Driver vs Woods: What is the Difference?

-A: Drivers and fairway woods are different in shape, size, and design.
+A: Driver and fairway wood clubs are different in shape, size, and design.
 Drivers are made to hit balls from the tee and feature larger, deep faces that give golfers maximum distance and forgiveness.
-Fairway woods are smaller and have soles that are specifically curved to help golfers hit the ball from the ground as well as the tee box.
-The lofts of these clubs can be the same or different and will hit the ball different distances depending on the player and their swing characteristics.
+Fairway wood is smaller and have sole that is specifically curved to help golfers hit the ball from the ground as well as the tee box.
+The lofts of these golf clubs can be the same or different and will hit the ball different distances depending on the player and their swing characteristics.

 Q: What is the Difference Between an Iron and a Wedge?
 (Iron vs Wedge)?

 A: The difference between an iron and a wedge is ultimately dictated by the golf clubs loft.
 As lofts increase, the number of iron increases as well.
 Beyond a 9-iron, higher lofted clubs are called wedges.
 Cosmetically, high quality wedges feature a more versatile sole that helps golfers manipulate the club face around the green and hit more specialized shots as their games improve.